OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 _Every Pull Request matters.
 With enough of these contributions, the open source code on GitHub gets cleaner, easier to work with, reuse and extend.
 Small improvements, added up, will make a difference.
 The Open Source world will be a better place._

-# What's the reward for participation?

-If you participate in this initiative you get rewarded with:

-* The first 100 contributors that get a SpringCleaning Pull Request accepted will get a hard copy of [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049555.do) (O'Reilly).
-* If you're a maintainer, you get a cleaner code base and new contributors to extend your repository. 😊

 # Getting started